 Safer recruitment: We have strict selection and recruitment processes for all our staff and regular volunteers for example rigorous reference checks, DBS clearance, purposeful interview process that has at least one member of the interview panel who has safer recruitment training.

-As a school we track and monitor any internal safeguarding referrals through our secure BehaviourWatch website which ensures the child protection team are kept informed of any concerns staff may have.
+Tracking and monitoring: As a school we track and monitor any internal safeguarding referrals through our secure Behaviour Watch website which ensures the child protection team are kept informed of any concerns staff may have.
 This is analysed regularly to identify any possible trends and patterns.

 Student Wellbeing Team